 - ADCC Semi finalist (Note: Bustamante defeated Ricardo Almeida by points, but was unable to continue the tournament);

 - Former UFC Middleweight Champion

-Weight Division: In BJJ Murilo usually fought at Pesado (Heavyweight) 94kg.
+Weight Division: usually fought at Pesado 94kg in Jiu Jitsu.

 Team/Association: BTT (Brazilian Top Team)

 Murilo Bustamante was born on the 30th of July in 1966, at the Arpoador area on the coast of Rio de Janeiro.
 Being raised with one foot on the beach, it didn’t come as a surprise that Murilo wanted to become a professional surfer as a youngster, but the world had other plans for him.

 Growing up in the angry streets of Rio de Janeiro, Bustamante’s first recollection of a fight was at the tender age of 10, and soon after he started his BJJ training under one of the greatest coaches and fighters of all time, Master Carlson Gracie, the son of Gracie Jiu Jitsu founder Gran Master Carlos Gracie Sr..
 He began competing in Jiu Jitsu when he was 15, but noticing some wholes in his overall fighting game he started training judo.
 When he was 18 Bustamante decided to pick up some boxing, he chose Claudio Coelho, a famous boxing coach that soon became a personal friend and that acompanied Murilo Bustamante throughout his career in every fight.